-Are you a transfer student or someone who’s coming to the Mount to complete a second (or third) degree?
-We get it.
-It’s not your first year and you probably know a lot about how to be a university student.
+As a transfer student, we recognize that it’s not your first year of university and you probably know a lot about how to be a university student.
 But there’s still something for you in Mount 101.

 The online program introduces you to the Mount, its services, and what you need to know to be the best Mount student you can be.
 Think of it like training you’d complete before you start a new job.
 It’s part refresher and part new information.
 Use Mount 101 as a resource to build upon what you already know and see what you can take from the program.
 What are you scared of, that you might learn something?